Average annual growth rate

 Non-private dwellings (NPDs) are residential dwellings with accommodation which are not included in the Census of Population and Housing list of private dwelling categories.
 NPDs are classified according to their function.
-They include hotels, motels, guest houses, gaols, religious and charitable institutions, military establishments, hospitals and other communal dwellings.
+They include hotels, motels, guest houses, prisons, religious and charitable institutions, military establishments, hospitals and other communal dwellings.
 Where this type of accommodation includes self-contained units (as provided by hotels, motels, homes for the elderly and guest houses), the units are enumerated as part of the NPD.
 Complexes such as retirement villages, which have a combination of self-contained units, hostel and/or nursing home accommodation, are enumerated as NPDs.

 Occupied private dwelling

-An occupied private dwelling is defined as the premises occupied by a household on census night (see Household).
+An occupied private dwelling is defined as the premises occupied by a household on Census night (see Household).